OWASP/ASVS/4.0/en/0x04-Assessment_and_Certification.md

 ### For Secure Development Training

 ASVS can also be used to define characteristics of secure software.
 Many “secure coding” courses are simply ethical hacking courses with a light smear of coding tips.
 This does not help developers.
 Instead, secure development courses can use the ASVS with a strong focus on the proactive controls found in the ASVS, rather than the Top 10 negative things not to do.

+### As a Driver for Agile Application Security

+ASVS can be used in an agile development process as a framework to define specific tasks that need to be implemented by the team to have a secure product.
+One approach might be: Starting with Level 1, verify the specific application or system according to ASVS requirements for the specified level, find what controls are missing and raise a specific tickets/tasks in the backlog.
+This helps with prioritization of specific tasks (or grooming), and makes security visible in the agile process.
+This can also be used to prioritize auditing and reviewing tasks in the organization, where a specific ASVS requirement can be a driver for review, refactor or auditing for a specific team member and visible as "debt" in the backlog that needs to be eventually done.